 - Nurses Are Already Resilient: What Hospitals Can Do to Help

 - Nursing Resilience and Workplace Safety: Addressing Root Problems in Healthcare

 - More FTEs May Not Solve Your Staffing Stress, but Better Communication Could

 - 5 Ways Healthcare Communication Technology Fosters Staff Connections

 Learn about a platform that allows nurses to use smartphones and other mobile devices to communicate and coordinate care in real time.

-Visit our Healthcare Team Communication Resource Center for more articles and case studies.
+Visit our Healthcare Team Communication Resource Center for more articles and customer stories.